|

 papers on engineering matters presented at International Conferences.

+Early in 2007 he founded the company, Sewage and RBC Solutions Ltd offering assistance to overseas water companies on water related matters.
 He actively supports the Wateraid Charity which helps to improve conditions in third world countries.
 He is also a keen supporter of Liverpool Football Club.. |

 ||

-| Grant, Alex M. |
+| Grant, Alex M. | Left school in 1955. | |

-| Alex obtained an HNC Chemistry and an HNC Metallurgy at the University of Paisley.
-He was a metallurgist with Anglo American in Zambia, British Aluminium and G.R.Stein.
 He has now retired and lives in Fairlie, Ayrshire.
 He is married to Fiona Brown.
 They have three children.
-He remembers 'wee Dan' with affection!

 |